alexgordon25/calacas_demo/README.md

 ## Requirements

-- PHP, MySQL and a webserver are required.
+- PHP 7.3+, MySQL 5.6+ and a nginx (or apache) webserver are required.

 ## Artist Endpoint